Home Topics Data Breach What is a data breach?

 Ransomware

-Ransomware, a type of malware that holds data hostage until a victim pays a ransom, is involved in 24% of malicious breaches according to the Cost of a Data Breach report.
-These breaches also tend to be more expensive, costing an average of USD 5.13 million.
-This figure does not include ransom payments, which can run to tens of millions of dollars.
+Ransomware, a type of malware that holds data hostage until a victim pays a ransom, costs an average of USD 4.91 million according to the Cost of a Data Breach report.
+These breaches tend to be expensive, as this figure does not include ransom payments, which can run to tens of millions of dollars.

 System vulnerabilities